100 countries with highest GDP per capita

 - GDP: $462.0 billion (#45 among all countries)

-In 2017, the unemployment rate in the Czech Republic was the lowest of any country in the European Union at just 3.3%.
+The unemployment rate in the Czech Republic is among the lowest of any country in the European Union.
 Rapid wage growth and low public debt are also signs of an economy on the up and up.

 #27.
 New Zealand